The Power of Retrieval Practice for SEN Pupils

 Flashcards – This should come as no surprise but visuals such as flashcards can be an effective tool for teaching key terms, facts, or concepts.
 Teachers can create flashcards for various subjects and use them to prompt students to recall important information.

-Worksheets and Workbooks – Carefully designed worksheets, workbooks, and even fill-in-the-blank handouts can be used as retrieval practice tools.
+Worksheets and Workbooks – Carefully designed worksheets, workbooks, and even fill-in-the-blank handouts can be used as tools.
 These resources encourage students to retrieve information from memory and apply it in different contexts.

 Oral Questioning – Oral questioning techniques, such as Q&A sessions, quizzes, and games, can help pupils practice recalling information verbally.
 These activities promote active participation and engagement while reinforcing memory recall.